• Home

 Sally Boland“. . . when I think of Sally, the moment I will most remember is the hush that followed her reading of her poem, “The Patient Addresses Her Disease,” at the Plymouth Writers Group gathering to celebrate the publication of Lessons Learned.
 She had stunned us all into silence with that reading, in which she addressed her cancer as ‘old shadow, long time companion.’
 In that moment, I knew I had never known anyone more courageous.” —Meg Petersen, Of Karma and Courage, Tributes to Sally Boland

-Filed under cancer.
+Filed under cancer, illness.

 • Email